At The Mobile Majority, we help brands gain exposure through mobile advertising.

 This article was originally published on The Mobile Majority.

-Michael is Head of User Experience at Gimbal in Los Angeles, California.
-He has founded and advised several companies ranging from one of the most popular social apps in the iTunes store to the most used hospice software in the country.
+Michael is Director of User Experience at Lucidity, which was awarded Blockchain Startup of 2018 at The Blocks Awards and Best Marketing Analytics Attribution Platform at The DigiDay Tech Awards.
+He is an award-winning user experience designer, having founded and advised several companies ranging from the #1 paid social networking app in the iTunes store to the most used hospice software in the country.
 He loves turning ideas into tangible working products and believes in a holistic user experience that also includes elements outside the confinements of just the digital screen.
 He has helped companies like Grindr, Honda, EXOS, MC & Saatchi, Daily Associates, Ohio State University, HCHB, DivX, and Entertainment Arts.
 Michael has taught at UCLA and Cal State Long Beach and received his BA from UC Irvine.